Kairos: Toward Adaptive and Parameter-Efficient Time Series Foundation Models: Implementation Details

-In this section, we provide a more detailed description of the IARoPE implementation discussed in Section~\ref{method:iarope}.
-We first introduce the principles of Rotary Position Embedding (RoPE)~\citep{su2024roformer} in detail, and then provide corresponding supplementary information on the IARoPE implementation.
+In this section, we provide a more detailed description of the DRoPE implementation discussed in Section~\ref{method:DRoPE}.
+We first introduce the principles of Rotary Position Embedding (RoPE)~\citep{su2024roformer} in detail, and then provide corresponding supplementary information on the DRoPE implementation.